 With five miles of pristine shoreline, you should definitely add Point Mugu State Park to your itinerary.
 The area includes more than 70 miles of hiking trails where you can take in the epic views of the Santa Monica Mountains.

 Explore the river canyons, rocky hills, and cliffs, or relax near coastal sand dunes while you soak up the California sunshine.
-You can hike for hours through the river canyons and grassy meadows that are scattered with oaks, sycamores, and walnuts.
+You can hike for hours at Point Mugu State Park, through river canyons and grassy meadows scattered with oaks, sycamores, and walnuts.
 After your hike, cool off by playing in the waves, body surfing, or fishing.

 El Matador Beach